matn7/CS-Notes/src/main/java/spring/SPRING-5.md

     transfer encodings, and request pipelining.
 - Http/1.1 - Updated by RFC 2616 in 1999.
 - Updated again by RFC 7230 in 2014.
-- Still in use today.
+- Still, in use today.
 - Request - Added encoding, charset, and cookies.
 - Response - Added encoding, charset, and cookies.
 - Http/2.0 Standardized in 2015.